Ways to acquire U.S. Citizenship:

 - Applicant must be lawfully admitted for permanent residence (INA §318)

-- Applicant must be at least 18 years old at time of filing of application (INA §334(b))
+- Applicant must be at least 18 years old at the time of filing of the application (INA §334(b))

 - Applicant must satisfy residency requirements:

-- Residence in state or district: Applicant must reside in state or USCIS district for 3 months prior to filing application.
+- Residence in state or district: Applicant must reside in a state or USCIS district for 3 months prior to filing the application.

 4. Applicant must be of Good Moral Character (INA §§316(a), 101(f)) (Please refer to statute for list of activities).

 For more information on “Good Moral Character ” and Citizenship by Birth

 For specific cases of citizenship and naturalization qualifications, please contact our immigration lawyers or fill out a citizenship and naturalization questionnaire.